 Anyway, here to break down the insanity of the media.

-Joe Concha's with us.
+Joe Concha is with us.

-He's a columnist, media columnist for the hill.
+He's a columnist, media columnist for the Hill.

-He also hosts his own show on our New York affiliate, the all new AM710 WOR.
+He also hosts his own show on our New York affiliate, the all-new AM710, W-O-R.

 How are you, sir?